brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 Druids are full spellcasters who can turn into animals.
 They're usually known for being rather fragile; but Circle of the Moon Druids can use their wildshape feature to transform into tougher animals than other Druids, and their hit points reset to the creature they transform into, essentially giving them a new pool of hit points for every encounter.
 When you’re not wildshaped, you’re a full caster with an excellent list of Druid spells.
 While not as damage-oriented as the Barbarian, Fighter, and Paladin builds, it’s hard to beat the versatility of the Circle of the Moon Druid.
 You can be a Tank when you need to be, and a control and support spellcaster when needed as well.

-Since Druids use the animal stat blocks while wildshaped, Strength actually isn't important at all.
+Since Druids use the animal stat blocks while wildshaped, Strength isn't important at all.
 Dexterity remains pretty important for Druids, as it affects their armor class while not wildshaped, but your highest stat as a Druid should be Wisdom, which is their spellcasting stat.
 Druids also use their animal stat blocks instead of weapons, so small races are perfectly viable.
 Races that get a bonus to Wisdom are great: Ghostwise Halflings, Hill Dwarves, Kalashtar, Firbolg, and Wood Elves are all great fits.
 Goblins can work pretty well too, and the idea of a Goblin tank will never not be funny to me.

 **Party Roles**